"And you will face the sea of darkness, and all therein that may be explored"OOOooozing holes in

 aimed with all therein that may be explored

-flies my pink foam spit
+flies my fake-ass pink foam spit back into my warlock face

-(for Final Girl's Film Club): focus on Lucio Fulci's THE BEYOND.
+(for Final Girl's Film Club): focus on Lucio Fulci's THE BEYOND).

 The weird mix of English dub and German signs over American hospitals adds to the tower of babble effect: the visceral cinematic language of Fulci is above all anti-structuralist.
-Words are meaningless, often lies or esoteric curses, and once the border between life and death is crossed, all the world's a graveyard of the real.
+Words are meaningless, lies or esoteric curses, and once the border between life and death is crossed, all the world's a graveyard of the real.

 In this poem I wanted to create that feeling of being immersed in the unpleasant but fascinating world of "ugly" cinema, the ground zero of sleaze where making out or getting high in the dark accompanies onscreen imagery of decapitation and gore, creating a sludgy feel of anger and rage, vented in this case at Fulci "across the sea" in much the same way the lynch mob travels across the river to burn and torture the warlock in the pre-credit sequence of the film.
 Once we step out of the normal tedium of parentally sanctioned reality, the movie warns us, there is no going back to the delusions of "reason."